divijghose/firedrake/CX1.md

 ```
 source firedrake/bin/activate
 ```
-try to import vtk using
+and try to import vtk using
 ```
 python -c "import vtk"
 ```